-The trophy is a unique piece, completely handmade by the famous artist from Jalisco, Jesus Guerrero Santos, who designed the trophy for the CITIBANAMEX LORENA OCHOA INVITATIONAL PRESENTED BY AEROMEXICO AND DELTA.
+The trophy is a unique piece, completely handmade by the famous artist from Jalisco, Jesus Guerrero Santos, who designed the trophy for the CITIBANAMEX LORENA OCHOA MATCH PLAY PRESENTED BY AEROMEXICO AND DELTA.

 The design of the piece was inspired by Mexican art from the XVI century and is made in blue colored ceramic glaze, which was representative of the royalty those days.